Cabralcm/capstone/README.md

 # Capstone

-PDF copy of Capstone project submitted in May, 2020 at McMaster University.
+PDF copy of Capstone project submitted in May, 2020 for ECE Undergraduate degree at McMaster University.